-The parent is altruistic and forward looking trying to anticipate the future outcomes of each period's t decision, so that it only cares about child's total human capital when she reaches age T and leaves the house with human capital $h_T$ .
-There is no depreciation in child's human capital, and bequests must be nonnegative, so that $A{T+1} \ge 0$ .
-The child does not take any decision and parents investment decisions are based on altruism.
+The parent is altruistic and forward looking trying to anticipate the future outcomes of each period's t decision.
+He cares about child's welfare when she reaches adulthood, which is a function of her total human capital at age T h_T , when she leaves the house.
+There is no depreciation in child's human capital, and bequests must be nonnegative, $A{T+1} \ge 0$.
+The child does not take any decision and the parent's investments are based on altruism.

-Parents utility in each period t, $u_P$ , depends only on the consumption of period t, $c_t$ , is separable across periods, and it depends on a vector of observable variables $\mathbf{z}t$ and an unobservable variable
+The parent's utility in each period t, u_P , depends on the consumption of period t, c_t , and leisure, l_t .
+It is separable across periods and it depends on a vector of observable variables \mathbf{z}t and an unobservable variable ξ_t .
+The parent's problem may be written as: